ojalaquellueva/tnrs_db/README.md

    the new database and example the contents of the staging table.
 If you can import your data into this table and ensure that it satisfied all key valdations, then it will import successfully to the final database.

-## OVERVIEW OF THE STEPS IN BUILDING THE TNRS DATABASE

-This section provides an over of the major steps performed by the TNRS DB loading files.
-Files performing a set of related operations are group into a single directory, where they are called by a single master scripts bearing the same base name as the containing directory.
-The master script (extension .php) calls all others (extensions .inc).
-The main steps are as follows:

-1. `create_tnrs_core.php` (in create\_tnrs\_core/)
-   * Creates empty tnrs database
-2. `import.php` (in import\_[sourceName]/)
-   * Imports raw data for an individual taxonomic source into MySQL and performs initial loading to the staging table (nameStaging)
-   * Steps specific to an individual source are in this directory
-3. `prepare_staging.php` (in prepare\_staging/)
-   * Finishes structuring and populating staging table (nameStaging)
-   * These operations are universal, not source-specific
-4. `load_core_db.php` (in load\_core\_db/)
-   * Normalizes the contents of the staging table to the core database
-5. `make_genus_family_lookups.php` (in genus\_family\_lookups/)
-   * Builds lookup tables of current and historic genus-in-family classifications, based on GRIN taxonomy website
-6. `taxamatch_tables.php` (in taxamatch\_tables/)
-   * Denormalizes names in core database into lookup tables used by TaxaMatch fuzzy matching application
-7. `build_classifications.php` (in build\_classifications/)
-   * Builds table 'higherClassification', which classifies all names from all sources according to any source for which isHigherClassification=1 (set in params.inc for that source)

-For a build from multiple sources, step 1 is run ONCE.
-Steps 2-4 are run for EACH source.
-Finally, steps 5-7 are run ONCE.

-The entire process is sequenced by the master script load\_tnrs.php, which calls all others.
-Before running this script, you MUST set global parameters (in global\_params.inc) and source-specific parameters (in params.inc in the import directory for each source).
-See instructions in load\_tnrs.php, global\_params.inc.
-For details on setting source-specific parameters, see the readme file in import\_dwcExample/.

-An individual source can be refreshed without rebuilding the entire database by loading source only and setting $replace\_db=false (in global\_params.inc).
-This will run steps 2-7 above, replacing only names linked uniquely to the source in question.
-For a faster replace, set $replace=false in params.inc for the source being refreshed.
-Only entirely new names from that source will be added.
-Existing names (and metadata such as source urls and date of access) will not be changed.
-WARNING: Reloading of individual sources not recommended until this option has been updated.

 ## CHANGE LOG